-Women now account for 28% of manufacturing workers, the smallest share since 1975 (see Figure 5).
+Women now account for 27.3% of manufacturing workers, the smallest share since 1975 (see Figure 5).
 Women have long accounted for an unusually large share of employment in some of the industries that have experienced the steepest drops in employment, notably apparel, textiles, and electrical manufacturing.
 That workforce was significantly less educated than the male workforce in manufacturing: in 2000, 41% of female manufacturing workers had any education beyond high school, compared with 61% of their male counterparts.

-This gender gap in education has closed over the past decade, due largely to the departure of these less educated women from the manufacturing workforce.
-The number of female manufacturing workers with no education beyond high school fell 47% from 2000 to 2010.
+This gender gap in education has closed since 2000, due largely to the departure of these less educated women from the manufacturing workforce.
+The number of female manufacturing workers with no education beyond high school fell 45% from 2000 to 2011.
 As a result, the number of years of schooling of female manufacturing workers is now very similar to that of males in manufacturing.
-Some 27% of women workers in manufacturing hold college degrees, whereas 12% have failed to complete high school.
+Some 27% of women workers in manufacturing hold four-year college degrees or higher degrees, whereas 12% have failed to complete high school.